 Here are some of the benefits of the card and why, despite the lack of bonus categories and benefits, I’ve kept it, year after year.
 Hint: Starpoints are still really valuable!

 Sign Up Bonus

-The SPG AMEX card is currently offering 25,000 Starpoints if you spend $3,000 in purchases in the first 3 months after opening your account.
+The SPG AMEX card is currently offering a $100 statement credit if you spend $1,000 in purchases in the first 3 months after opening your account and an additional $100 statement credit after your first purchase on the card at a participating SPG or Marriott Rewards hotel within your first six months of card membership.
 The annual fee for this card is $95 but is waived for the first year.
-This is the typical bonus offered for this card.
-Since American Express only allows you to get a signup bonus for any card once per LIFETIME, it’s highly recommended to wait for a great offer before applying.
-However, I’ll explain later on why that approach may not be a good idea for this card.
+This is a horrible bonus to sign up for this card.
+I guess it’s because of the current merging of SPG and Marriott rewards programs.
+Honestly, I’d wait to apply since American Express only allows you to get a signup bonus for any card once per LIFETIME.
+It’s highly recommended to wait for a great offer before applying.

 The SPG AMEX card earns Starpoints, which is the currency of the Starwood Preferred Guest program.
 When spending on the card, you earn points as follows: